sdasda7777/ScheduleBlock/README.md

 - Pencil icon used for Edit button by [Delapouite](https://delapouite.com/) under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) via [Game-icons.net](https://game-icons.net/1x1/delapouite/pencil.html)

-### Changelog
+### Changelog/Roadmap

+#### 1.1.5 (upcoming)
+- TODO: Improve effectivity by parsing records in RecordStorage only on load and on change
+- TODO: Clean up the translations
+- TODO: Begin transition to new websites data location (load data from both "websites" and "ScheduleBlock_Websites", but save only to "ScheduleBlock_Websites")
+- TODO: Export language, check frequency and background color along with records
+- TODO: Add settings option to wipe all data (or at least to explore it in more detail)
+- TODO: Move source files into src directory
+- TODO: Create a page with basic tests

-#### 1.1.4 (upcoming)
+#### 1.1.4 (current)
 - Moved default settings values to RecordStorage
 - Completely reworked RecordStorage to hopefully make it thread safe
 - Fixed timeout function not increasing duration on the last cycle
 - Action when triggered is now more customizable (you can choose between redirection, closing of the window and execution of custom code)
 - Created credits in the settings, listed image authors and licenses
-- TODO: Make timeouts more customizable (probably using similar format to time strings)
+- Made timeouts very customizable using similar format to time strings
-- TODO: Add settings option to wipe all data (or at least to explore it in more detail)
-- TODO: Begin transition to new websites data location (load data from both "websites" and "ScheduleBlock_Websites", but save only to "ScheduleBlock_Websites")
-- TODO: Move source files into src directory
-- TODO: Create a page with basic tests
+- TODO: Rework whole project so that it works on Firefox (.sendMessage())

 #### 1.1.3
 - Fixed a critical bug that extension wouldn't work if specific key wasn't already present due to misplaced early return